WPBeginner

 TranslatePress

-You can easily switch languages during the translation, and the live preview will change instantly.
-Another benefit of this approach is that you can translate content, theme, plugins, and even meta-data without changing the interface.
+We love how you can easily switch languages during the translation and how the live preview changes instantly.
+It lets you translate content, themes, plugins, and even meta-data without changing the interface.

-TranslatePress is perfect for manual translations.
+As we mentioned, TranslatePress is perfect for manual translations.
 You can translate yourself or assign the custom translator user role to any user on your site.
-These users will be able to translate content without access to the admin area.
+For example, you can hire professional translators, and they can translate content without access to the admin area.

-If manual translations sound like a lot of work, then you can also use Google Translate for machine translations.
-This approach allows you to use AI-powered translations with manual corrections.
+If manual translations sound like a lot of work, you can use the Google Translate integration for machine translations.
+That means you can get AI-powered translations and then correct them manually to offer your international audience the highest quality translations.

-The plugin creates SEO friendly URLs for all languages, which gives you a boost in local SEO results.
+We also appreciate that the plugin creates SEO-friendly URLs for all languages.
+This gives you a boost in local SEO results.

 To learn more, see our guide on how to easily translate WordPress with TranslatePress.